 We see that attacks on hospitals have had a significant effect on the countries they target, from a psychological standpoint but also a political one.
 The bigger the attack and the larger the number of hostages, the larger the effect on the populace and the more media coverage is gained by the terrorists.

 Further complicating matters, there has also been an upsurge in female suicide bombers.
-Hospitals have a large number of female employees who could be exploited by radical Islamists and, as stated earlier, physicians are not immune from radicalization.
+Hospitals have a large number of female employees who could be exploited by radicals.
+As stated earlier, physicians are not immune from radicalization.

 Hospitals contain radioactive and biological materials that can be weaponized, and the security of those materials is often inadequate.
 Sadly, hospital administrations need to look at their facilities through the eyes of potential terrorists when planning security.
 They need to examine external threats but also be aware that threats could be from the inside.
 Unfortunately, most hospitals do not see potential terrorism as a significant problem worthy of expending valuable resources.